zc0826hze/helloworld/README.md

 # helloworld
-just a another fucking day.
+just a new fucking day.
+No Pain,No Again.